wildcat-finance/wildcat-docs/legal/wildcat-service-agreement.md

 You are solely responsible for determining and ensuring compliance with all applicable laws, regulations, and tax obligations in your jurisdiction.
 The Company will not be held liable for any legal or regulatory violations arising from your use of any Market, and it is your responsibility to ensure that you are using the Markets in compliance with the applicable legal regime, including tax laws of your jurisdiction.

 As a Market user, you are subject to all terms and conditions outlined in these Terms, including Section 3 (Disclaimers and Acknowledgments), Section 13 (Limitation of Liability), and Section 14 (Indemnification).
-You further agree that your use of any Market is governed by these provisions, and the Company disclaims all liability for any consequences of your interactions with Market.
+You further agree that your use of any Market is governed by these provisions, and the Company disclaims all liability for any consequences of your interactions with Markets.

 ## 6.4 No Control or Warranties
 The Company makes no warranties, express or implied, regarding the security, reliability, functionality, or performance of any Market created or used on the Protocol.
 All Markets operate independently of the Company, which has no control over, and disclaims all responsibility for, any issues, bugs, vulnerabilities, hacks, attacks, or failures related to Markets.
 Users and creators of Markets must understand that their interactions with Markets are at their own risk and that the Company disclaims all liability for any associated losses.